-- $C{(new)}$ is the aggregate of the LDZ Capacity Charges and the Capacity Variable Component of the Customer Charge, as calculated based on the increased Registered DM Supply Point Capacity level booked in respect of a Gas Flow Day; and - $C{(prev)}$ is the aggregate of the LDZ Capacity Charge and the Capacity Variable Component of the Customer Charge, as calculated based on the prevailing level of capacity the Gas Flow Day before the new increase in the Registered DM Supply Point Capacity takes effect; and - D is the number of Days between the Gas Flow Day on which the Registered DM Supply Point Capacity was reduced as a result of the Initial Capacity Reduction and the Gas Flow Day on which the Registered DM Supply Point Capacity is increased; and - F is an "incentive Factor" and shall be equal to 1 (one) - 5.1A.3 No CRC shall be payable by the User in respect of any capacity which is in excess of the Registered DM Supply Point Capacity on the Gas Flow Day preceding the Initial Capacity Reduction. - 5.1A.4 Where a User has applied for and the Transporter has approved multiple Capacity Revision Applications reducing the Registered DM Supply Point Capacity the CRC shall be calculated in respect of each Gas Flow Day following the Initial Capacity Reduction and such daily CRC sums shall be aggregated.
-For the purpose of the calculation of CRC on a particular Gas Flow Day pursuant to this paragraph 5.1A, C(prev) is the aggregate of the LDZ Capacity Charge and the Capacity Variable Component of the Customer Charge, as calculated based on the Registered DM Supply Point Capacity on such Gas Flow Day.
+- D is the number of Days between the Gas Flow Day on which the Registered DM Supply Point Capacity was reduced as a result of the Initial Capacity Reduction and the Gas Flow Day on which the Registered DM Supply Point Capacity is increased and the most recent Gas Flow Day on which the Registered DM Supply Point Capacity was equal to or greater than the increased Registered DM Supply Point Capacity; and - F is an "incentive Factor" and shall be equal to 1 (one) - 5.1A.3 No CRC shall be payable by the User in respect of any capacity which is in excess of the Registered DM Supply Point Capacity on the Gas Flow Day preceding the Initial Capacity Reduction. - 5.1A.4 Where a User has applied for and the Transporter has approved multiple Capacity Revision Applications reducing the Registered DM Supply Point Capacity the CRC shall be calculated on a daily basis in respect of each Gas Flow Day preceding the increase in the Registered DM Supply Point Capacity, but following the most recent Gas Flow Day on which the Registered DM Supply Point Capacity was equal to or greater than the increased Registered DM Supply Point Capacity. following the Initial Capacity Reduction and sSuch daily CRC sums shall be aggregated. - For the purpose of the calculation of CRC on a particular Gas Flow Day pursuant to this paragraph 5.1A.4, D shall be 1 and C(prev) is the aggregate of the LDZ Capacity Charge and the Capacity Variable Component of the Customer Charge, as calculated based on the Registered DM Supply Point Capacity on such Gas Flow Day.